kismetwireless/kismet/docs/dev/webui_rest.md

 Some endpoints in Kismet take a regex object.
 These endpoints use a common format, which allows for multiple regular expressions to be mapped to multiple fields.
 A device is considered to match if *any* of the regular expression terms are true.

+If the Kismet server was compiled without libpcre support, passing a regular expression to an endpoint will cause the endpoint to return an error.

 ```python
 [
     [ multifield, regex ],